 Word’s “autocorrect as you type” feature can be used as a built-in text expander to save you thousands of keystrokes over a single day.
 Here are ten suggestions to get you started.

-Once you’ve started entering these “shortcuts” you’ll start noticing more times an expander can be put to use.
-Maybe it could enter your mailing address, or the entire intro text for a file transmittal message.
+Once you’ve started entering these “shortcuts” you’ll start noticing other times that an expander can be put to use.
+Maybe it could enter your mailing address, or the entire intro text for a file transmittal message!

 When someone’s name becomes legendary — becomes a verb, even — it can be a surprise to learn they had “another life”; a life beyond that singular fame.
 The editing world lost such a star this weekend; someone we have come to revere for the Word tip she shared, it was that valuable.
 And in Maggie Secara’s sudden passing, we learned she was a rounded woman, not just the namesake of a sanity-saving computer trick.